isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-a-tiller-to-remove-grass/index.md

 harrows are also effective in refining soil
 .
 One is able to remove grass in a huge portion of land.
 Second original organic matter is retained in the garden as you turn the sod under.
-Also much energy is not consumed since you will only be pushing the tiller and automatically the blades will cut the grass.�As you know hand tools can be very tiresome and slow hence taking much time in one task.
+Also much energy is not consumed since you will only be pushing the tiller and automatically the blades will cut the grass.As you know hand tools can be very tiresome and slow hence taking much time in one task.